qrvey/partner-portal/v2-website/versioned_docs/version-7.2/ui-docs/datasets/datasets.md

 ![datasets](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/dataset-share.png#thumbnail-40)

 A modal dialog box will appear to prompt you for confirmation, and then users from other applications will be able to select this dataset as a source for creating a new dataset or a dataset view.
-For more information about dataset views, please refer to the <a href="/docs/ui-docs/datasets/dataset-views/" target="_blank">Dataset Views</a> article.
+For more information about dataset views, please refer to the [Dataset Views](../datasets/dataset-views.md) article.

 ![datasets](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/dataset-share2.png#thumbnail-40)